 As the Company's stock is not traded publicly, the computation of expected volatility is based on the historical volatilities of peer companies.
 The peer companies include organizations that are in the same industry, with similar size and stage of growth.
 The Company estimates that the expected life of the options granted using the simplified method allowable under Staff Accounting Bulletin No. 107, Share Based Payments.
 The expected life is applied to the stock option grant group as a whole, as the Company does not expect substantially different exercise or post vesting termination behavior among its employee population.
-The interest rate for grants pursuant to the 2004 and 2014 Plans are based on the U.S. treasury bills rate for U.S. treasury bills with terms commensurate with the expected term of the option grants on the grant date of the option.
+The interest rate is based on the 5-year U.S. treasury bills on the grant date of the option.

-Notes to Consolidated Financial Statements (Information as of September 30, 2014 and for the nine months ended September 30, 2013 and 2014 is unaudited) (in thousands, except share and per share data)
+Notes to Consolidated Financial Statements (Information as of June 30, 2014 and for the six months ended June 30, 2013 and 2014 is unaudited) (in thousands, except share and per share data)